“A lie can travel half way around the world while the truth is putting on its shoes.” ― Mark Twain

 This area is intermixed with logging and various-sized working cattle ranches.
 The cattle ranchers and logging operations are called “Stakeholders” by the BLM, which is nothing more than another term to receive taxpayer based subsidies and promote criminal activity — stealing of Wild Horses to send to slaughter.
 Somehow the actual owners, all of us as legitimate taxpayers, seemed to be left out of this equation.

 The Pokegama Horse Management area, in the BLM’s Lakeview District, is approximately 35 miles west of Klamath Falls, Oregon, off of State Highway 66.
 It is a heavily forested and mountainous area from 4,100 feet up to peaks of 6,000 feet, from Highway 66 to the northern California border.
 We acknowledge that one day no wild horses will be within the Pokegama HMA, but simply domestics that have been turned-out, to survive for themselves.
 And also, we can assume from history, that for budget reasons, the BLM Management will count the domestics as wild, and continue to lie abut how many there does exist at that HMA.

 BLM Integrity Investigated

 First, while speaking to the locals in Keno, Oregon, this journalist found reasonable discrepancies right from the beginning of the investigation.
 Many who spent time in the woods in and around the Pokegama HMA area seen little to hardly any Wild Horse activity throughout the years?
 This could probably be assumed as being a few Wild Horses in an extremely large and mountainous area.
-Discussions also centered on the fact that out of the 13 or so Wild Horses seen – three to five horses per herd, locals would cull their favorite horse from the heard and essentially claim it as theirs.
+Discussions also centered on the fact that out of the 13 or so Wild Horses seen – three to five horses per band, locals would cull their favorite horse from the heard and essentially claim it as theirs.

 This journalist counted at least six horses from the Pokegama Wild Horse Herd were adopted, upon general conversation with the locals.
 This left the remaining 13 sighted as available, considered being the remaining Wild Horse Herd presence in the Pokegama Horse Management Area.